james-m-2602/ds_page/_posts/2025-01-15-volunteering-post.md

 # Why we Should Volunteer - Somewhere/ Anywhere

 The idea of giving our time and effort to others seems easy until we have to actually go and do the giving.
 There are plenty of reasons we don't volunteer, time seems to be the main reason.
 It's usually out of hours or on a weekend, usually early on the weekend after a long week of work for most people.
-In this context the Volunteer Australian Report for 2023 highlights that more than 5 million people aged 15 and over volunteered formally and more than 6.5 million people aged 15 and over volunteered in an informal capacity.[^1a] It seems we are pretty good as Australians at volunteering in some way.
+In this context the Volunteer Australian Report for 2023 highlights that more than 5 million people aged 15 and over volunteered formally and more than 6.5 million people aged 15 and over volunteered in an informal capacity [^4].
+It seems we are pretty good as Australians at volunteering in some way.
 The benefits of volunteering are different for everyone but there are a few that standout in various studies conducted.

 ## The Benefits of Volunteering